L. K. Advani: 1951–1970: Jan Sangh and Delhi council chairman

 Advani became a member of the Bharatiya Jana Sangh (BJS), a political party founded in 1951 by Syama Prasad Mookerjee in collaboration with the RSS.
 He was appointed as the secretary to S. S. Bhandari, then general secretary of the Jan Sangh in Rajasthan.
 In 1957, he moved to Delhi and became the general secretary and later, president of the Delhi unit of the Jana Sangh.
 From 1966 to 1967 he served as the leader of BJS in the Delhi Metropolitan Council (DMC).
-After the 1967 Delhi Metropolitan Council election, he was elected as the chairman of the council and served till 1970.
+After the 1967 Delhi Metropolitan Council election, he was elected as the chairman of the council and served until 1970.
 He also assisted K. R. Malkani with the publication of Organiser, the weekly newsletter of the RSS and became a member of its national executive in 1966.

 1971–1975: Parliament entry and Jan Sangh leader

 In 1970, Advani became a member of the Rajya Sabha from Delhi for the six-year tenure.
 In 1973, he was elected as the president of BJS at the Kanpur session of the party working committee meeting.